The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Influence of non-ideal equation of state on SGWB during the QCD phase transition

-Notably, during the QCD phase transition, the EOS deviates from the ideal behavior due to strong interactions, and pressure alone becomes insufficient to fully characterize the thermodynamic properties of the system.
-To address this, we invoke the trace anomaly relation~\cite{Cheng:2007jq}, which connects the pressure and energy density through the breaking of conformal symmetry in QCD:
+Notably, in the QCD transition region the EOS deviates significantly from ideal-gas behavior because of strong interactions and the breaking of approximate conformal invariance, so that the pressure alone is not sufficient to fully characterize the thermodynamic properties of the system.
+To quantify these deviations, the trace-anomaly (interaction-measure) relation is employed~\cite{Cheng:2007jq}, which relates the pressure and the energy density through the non-vanishing trace of the QCD energy–momentum tensor: